LeoBlanchette/articles/how_inspiration_works/README.md

 ## How Can You Recognize the Inspiration of Darkness?
 [Quran, Book of Mormon, etc]

-There is inspiration everywhere.
-Even dark inspiration.
+There is inspiration everywhere, even dark inspiration.
 The inspiration of death is everywhere to be found in human society.

-The long-lasting texts of evil inspiration are powerful and cunning, because they come from the minds of fallen angels acting upon man.
+The long-lasting texts of evil inspiration are powerful and cunning because they come from the minds of fallen angels acting upon man.

 So let us start with the Quran.
 Note: When I examined the Quran after prayer, I found this interesting connection to the darkness:

 Regarding the plagues of Egypt, the Quran states:

 > "Indeed, **We afflicted** the Pharaoh and his people with years of drought and scarcity of fruit, so they might take heed.
 But whenever good came to them, they would say: 'This is our due.'